Through the Woods similar games & best alternatives

 Game with the same Experimenting vibe

-1"Some exploration and discovery of story elements, but gameplay is mostly linear and routine."
+1"Some exploration and discovery of lore and artifacts, but gameplay mechanics are limited and linear."

 "Some exploration and discovery of lore and environment, but gameplay routines are fairly established and linear."